xingfanxia/system-design/tinyURL.md

 * Shortening: Take a url and return a much shorter url.
 	- Ex: http://www.interviewbit.com/courses/programming/topics/time-complexity/ => http://goo.gl/GUKA8w/
 	- Gotcha: What if two people try to shorten the same URL?
+	  - depends on if we want to track user analytics

 #### Optional

 * Redirection: Take a short url and redirect to the original url.
 	- Ex: http://goo.gl/GUKA8w => http://www.interviewbit.com/courses/programming/topics/time-complexity/
 * Custom url: Allow the users to pick custom shortened url.